thenodeguy/node-express-progressive-download/README.md

 # node-express-progressive-download
-A basic and lean recipe for implementing progressive downloading in a node express server.
+A basic and lean recipe for implementing progressive downloading (HTTP pseudo-streaming) in a node express server, with HTML5 support on the client.

 To install